Ian729/NewsArchive/README.md

 * Plus, a U.S. plan to deploy missiles in Germany angered Russia.
 * University students oppose the reinstatement of a quota system for government jobs that was abolished in 2018.
 * Guo Wengui fled China and allied with the American right in a quixotic quest to end Communist rule.
 U.S. prosecutors say he stole over $1 billion from his followers.
-* Officials said they would start an investigation after a newspaper reported that a tanker used to carry liquefied coal was then used to transport soybean oil.

 ![Asian](./asian.png)